xuankimtran/docs-1/pages/katalon-studio/docs/proxy-preferences.md

 * **Manual proxy configuration**: you can manually set up your proxy.
   * Address: a HTTP Proxy host.
   * Port: a HTTP Proxy port.
   * Excludes: A list of addresses separated by comma to exclude.
-Remember to trim any space in the list.
   > The ability to exclude proxy is available in version 7.2 and later.
 Katalon Studio only supports proxy exceptions in web recorder and spying with **Chrome** and **Firefox**.

   <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/proxy-preferences/proxy-manual.png" width="663.5" height="">